Midnight Syndicate: In popular culture

 Midnight Syndicate's composer credits include the scores to the films The Rage, The Dead Matter, and Axe Giant.
 Additionally, their music has been featured in television programs such as Happy!, Barbara Walters' 10 Most Fascinating People of 2002, The Ellen DeGeneres Show, The Today Show, Monday Night Football, NBA on TNT, Syfy's The Possessed, and Travel Channel's haunted attraction-themed reality show, Making Monsters.IMDB.com listing for Midnight Syndicate The music has also been used as theme music in independent horror films like Dead & Rotting, Revamped, Witchouse 3: Demon Fire and Song of the Vampire (AKA Vampire Resurrection), and on the Dungeons & Dragons-based web series, Critical Role.

-It is used in the audio drama, The Byron Chronicles.
+The music is used in the audio drama, The Byron Chronicles.

-Newer episodes of the Byron Chronicles are available at the creators blog.
+Newer episodes of the Byron Chronicles are available at the creator's blog.

-A lot of Midnight Syndicate's music has also been played at some popular Theme Parks' Halloween events in the United Kingdom such as at Alton Towers Scarefest and Thorpe Park Fright Nights.
+The song Grisly Reminder from The 13th Hour was featured in Creepypasta videos between 2012 and 2016.
+It is considered nostalgic by some because of this.